tesserato/thesis/Papers/01_Pulses_Envelope/corrections.md

 # Reviewer #2: This is an interesting research.
 It seems that the authors have already put this article publicly accessible at arXiv.org.
 The authors are suggested to consider and address the following issues:

 ## Writing needs to be refined.
-We extensively reviewed the text, rewriting many parts of it, besides restructuring the sections to improve flow and coherence.
+We extensively reviewed the text, rewriting parts of it, besides restructuring the sections to improve flow and coherence.

 ## Issues with the Highlights: maximum 85 characters, including spaces, per bullet point
 Highlights were rewritten to conform with the requirement of less than 85 characters.